OpsLevel/terraform-provider-opslevel/docs/resources/check_alert_source_usage.md

 - `alert_type` (String) The type of the alert source.
 - `category` (String) The id of the category the check belongs to.
+- `enabled` (Boolean) Whether the check is enabled or not.
+Do not use this field in tandem with 'enable_on'.
 - `level` (String) The id of the level the check belongs to.
 - `name` (String) The display name of the check.